-Skin Cancer Prevention, Screening, and Treatment
+Skin Cancer Prevention, Screening, and Treatment in Washington

 Wearing sunscreen and protective gear anytime you are exposed to sun is important to preventing skin damage and skin cancer.

 Though people with fair skin that burns easily are more at risk for developing skin cancer, everyone is at risk for skin cancer.
 Regardless of your skin tone, it’s important to take the necessary precautions to protect your skin from overexposure.
 Protecting your skin from extensive sun exposure can also help prevent wrinkles, sunspots, and uneven skin tone.